Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 Since the server and client can be the same machine and the Player's owner (aka Host), you want further to differentiate the two and have different Move behavior for each.

 If the current player is the server, the code determines a random position to spawn the Player.
-You can’t determine the spawn location if the current player is the client; you have to get it from the server.
+You can’t find the spawn location if the current player is the client; you have to get it from the server.

 ```csharp
        public void Move()